-The leader character is used to link a heading in the table of contents with its page number.
-By default, the leader character is the '.' (dot) character.
-Leader values of dotted, solid and space are allowed.
-You can also use a string, for example leader ("...").
+The table of contents uses a leader character to visually connect the page title with it's page number.
+By default this is a dot.
+Allowed values are dotted, solid and space.
+You can also use a string, for example leader("...").